 AirPods 3: Active noise cancellation not expected

-Bloomberg's Mark Gurman and Debby Wu previously reported that the third-generation AirPods will arrive later in 2021 with a similar design to the AirPods Pro, including shorter stems.
-This would be the first update to the standard AirPods since March 2019, when the second-generation pair launched with the H1 chip for hands-free "Hey Siri" functionality and up to 50 percent more talk time than the original AirPods.
+Bloomberg's Mark Gurman and Debby Wu previously reported that the third-generation AirPods will launch later in 2021 with a design similar to the AirPods Pro, including shorter stems.
+This would be the first update to the standard AirPods since March 2019, when the second-generation pair launched with the H1 chip for the hands-free "Hey Siri" feature and up to 50 percent more talk time than the original AirPods.
 Analysts expect the new AirPods 3 to be priced at the same level as their predecessors.
-It's likely that the third-generation AirPods will lack some higher-end features, such as active noise cancellation, leaving the feature reserved for the Pro version.
-As for the AirPods Pro, the second generation with fitness tracking is expected to arrive next year.
+It's likely that the third-generation AirPods will lack some higher-end features, such as active noise cancellation, leaving this feature reserved for the Pro version.
+As for the AirPods Pro, the second generation is expected to launch next year with fitness tracking.
 These could look similar to the new Beats Studio Buds.
 (Photo by Unsplash / Dagny Reese)